strmlineapp-ux/agileflow/docs/data-documentation.md

 # AgileFlow: Data Documentation

 This document provides a detailed breakdown of the data structures, entities, and their relationships within the AgileFlow application.
+The data architecture is designed for a **Firestore (NoSQL) database environment**, which influences how data is structured and related.
 It serves as a technical reference for understanding how data flows through the system and interacts with internal and external services.

 ## User Entity
+**Firestore Collection**: `/users/{userId}`

 The `User` is the central entity in the AgileFlow application.
 A user's identity, roles, and preferences dictate their experience and permissions throughout the system.